Introduction

 2013: Excavations recommence at East Farm, again led by Nick Ashton.
 A group of eight students from Leiden University join the research team to establish a new archaeological area (Area VI) in the southeast corner of the pit and the faunal area (Area III) is relocated and enlarged.

 2014-19: Six seasons of fieldwork undertaken at East Farm, with students from Leiden as well as several UK universities.
-Major excavations in areas III and VI have yielded hundreds of lithic artefacts, numerous fauna remains and new geological information.
+Major excavations in Areas III and VI have yielded hundreds of lithic artefacts, numerous fauna remains and new geological information with first publication in Journal of Quaternary Science.

 2020: No excavations owing to COVID-19.